New Sidewalks and Walkways Program

 If you do not live in one of the neighborhoods where a walkshop was conducted or one of the additional areas listed above (Pinehurst, Northgate, Delridge, Highland Park, Hillman City, South Park, Mt.
 Baker Station Area, Graham Street Station Area, Rainier View, Little Brook, Cedar Park, North 130th Station Area, or Arbor Heights), you may email levysidewalks@seattle.gov to submit a request.

-Like any other standard sidewalk, asphalt walkways are managed as city-owned assets and are maintained by adjacent property owners and SDOT crews.
+Like any other standard sidewalk, neighborhood walkways are managed as city-owned assets and are maintained by adjacent property owners and SDOT crews.
 If there are maintenance concerns with an asphalt walkway, any member of the public may submit a request to repair the walkway by using the Find It, Fix It App, submitting an online form, or calling us at (206) 684-ROAD (7623).

 Neighborhood Walkways - Examples